YashAnand1/ansible-cmdb/docs/usage.md

 The `--columns` takes a comma separated list of columns (no spaces!) which should be shown.
 The columns must be specified by their `id` field.
-For information on what `id` fields are supported by a template, take a look in the template.
+For information on what `id` fields are supported by a template, take a look in the template in `/ansible-cmdb/src/ansiblecmdb/data/tpl/`.
 Usually it's the column title, but in lowercase and with spaces replaced by underscores.

 For example: